PereFu/DEEP-LEARNING-APPLIED-TO-ENERGY-THEFT-DETECTION/README.md

 # Union of wide and deep learning applied to energy theft detection
 Implementation of a model based on the union of a wide and a deep convolutional neural network to detect energy theft detection based on the time series consumption.

-This is a independent implementation based of a self interpretation of the paper "Wide and Deep Convolutional Neural Networks for Electricity-Theft Detection to Secure Smart Grids" (https://ieeexplore.ieee.org/document/8233155/).
+This is a independent implementation based of a self-interpretation of the paper "Wide and Deep Convolutional Neural Networks for Electricity-Theft Detection to Secure Smart Grids" (https://ieeexplore.ieee.org/document/8233155/).
 Data from: https://github.com/henryRDlab/ElectricityTheftDetection.

 To run the code, you must follow this secuence:
 1. data_preparation --> Sort dates, split data into labels and time series, one hot encode, outliers and NaNs treatment.
+Returns the data .cvs used in the wide_cnn notebook.
-2. wide_cnn --> Training and metrics of the model.
+2. wide_cnn --> Training and performance metrics of the model.

-In this implementation, there are 3 models, the main model WIDECNN, WideNet and CNNNet.
-WideNet and CNNet are models based on the components of the model WIDECNN, the idea behind this is to see the performance bust joining these components.
+The code has been run in Colab Notebooks, you must change the data URL to execute it.

-The code have been run in Colab Notebooks, you must change the data URL to execute it.
+Data --> 42.372 users, 1035 days, daily energy consumption.

-Data --> 42.372 users, 1035 days, daily energy consumption
+Code --> Python, Pytorch, Colab Notebook.